bonigarcia/selenium-jupiter/README.md

 ### Remote browsers

-*Selenium-Jupiter* can also be used to control remote browsers programmatically using [Selenium Grid].
+*Selenium-Jupiter* can also be used to control remote browsers programmatically.
 To do that, a couple of custom annotations can be used (parameter-level or field-level): `DriverUrl` (to identify the Selenium Server URL) and `DriverCapabilities` (to configure the desired capabilities).
 For instance:

 ```java
 import static org.openqa.selenium.remote.DesiredCapabilities.firefox;